 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
-Any uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
+The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 Anyone who has been in a relationship will attest to the fact that there are emotional challenges that are part of being in a relationship, regardless of whether or not anyone in the relationship struggles with mental health issues.
 Just as much as we can enjoy another person, we can also become extremely frustrated and hurt in the process of learning how to live and work together.
-The emotions experienced in relationships don’t just take care of themselves… they are either attended to carefully and constructively or dismissed, invalidated, and ignored.
+The emotions experienced in relationships don’t just take care of themselves – they are either attended to carefully and constructively or dismissed, invalidated and ignored.

 When someone in a relationship also struggles with Borderline Personality Disorder (BPD), the emotional challenges of being in that relationship can be much more extreme, ongoing, and harder to manage.
 Since the emotional experience of BPD sometimes manifests itself in more obvious or extreme ways (e.g., yelling or crying during times of stress), partners of those with BPD might be prone to ask themselves if they can “take the heat” of being in the relationship.
-It can, after all, be difficult to respond skillfully to intense BPD emotions, including all the associated verbals and behaviors.
+It can, after all, be difficult to respond skillfully to intense BPD emotions, including all the associated verbals and behaviours.

-When I meet with couples in therapy and one of them is working through Borderline Personality Disorder, I often pose questions such as….
-“How much emotional responsibility are you willing to take individually?” and “How much emotional support are you willing to offer one another?”
-I believe these are highly relevant questions for all humans to ask when emotions or emotional work are involved what they are doing.
+When I meet with couples in therapy and one of them is working through Borderline Personality Disorder, I often pose questions such as… “How much emotional responsibility are you willing to take individually?” and “How much emotional support are you willing to offer one another?”
+I believe these are highly relevant questions for all humans to ask when emotions or emotional work are involved in what they are doing.
 However, the gravity of these questions can take some time to sink in, especially when the intensity of BPD emotions is yet to be fully appreciated.
 So again I ask… how much emotional work are you willing to do to keep a relationship going?

 The “trick” for better management of BPD symptoms is to learn strategies for better emotional regulation, whether this happens through communication adjustments between partners (e.g., using more validation) or improvements to internal skills used by the suffering person (e.g., mindfulness, breathing).
 It is always possible to practice and develop skills – both individually and as a couple – to better-regulate emotions, although it does take time to practice and consistent/daily effort that can sometimes seem like “too much” on top of all the other standard demands of life.